Bethnal Green: Victorian era

 In the 19th century, Bethnal Green remained characterised by its market gardens and by weaving.
 Having been an area of large houses and gardens as late as the 18th century, by about 1860 Bethnal Green was mainly full of tumbledown old buildings with many families living in each house.
 By the end of the century, Bethnal Green was one of the poorest slums in London.
 Jack the Ripper operated at the western end of Bethnal Green and in neighbouring Whitechapel.
 In 1900, the Old Nichol Street rookery was replaced with the Boundary Estate (near the limits of Shoreditch).
 This was a first in council housing.
 Brothers Lew Grade and Bernard Delfont were brought up on the estate.
 In 1909, the larger Bethnal Green Estate was opened with money left by the philanthropist William Richard Sutton which he left for "modern dwellings and houses for occupation by the poor of London and other towns and populous places in England".
 The Peabody Trust administered the funds to complete much of the estate in 1910.

-The Regent's Canal opened in 1820, for horse-drawn canal barges to carry cargo between the London Docklands and the Grand Union Canal.
+The Regent's Canal opened in 1820, for horse-drawn canal barges to carry cargo between the Port of London and the Grand Union Canal.
 These supplied local coal merchants and gas houses/plants (gasifiers) built along its banks including Bethnal Green.

 The London Society for Promoting Christianity among the Jews built Palestine Place as Cambridge Heath began to be fully developed during the first half of the 19th century.
 A windmill survived until at least 1836.
 Most local residents were poor, especially in the streets around the railway line and the Regent's Canal, as well as on Russia Lane.

+As the population grew, a number of mission churches were founded to serve newly created parishes.
+St Andrew's church on Viaduct Street was built in 1841, serving a congregation of up to 350 people.
+It closed and was demolished in 1958.
+St Barnabas Church on Grove Road, opposite Mile End Park, was founded in 1870 and still operates today.